felipebalbi/gacd-project/README.md

 *dplyr* is used for its capabilities of selecting, arranging, filtering data in a much more natural manner.

-If you don't have those two packages installed, *run\_analysis.R* will not be able to run.
-Make sure they are installed with the following command:
+If you don't have those two packages installed, *run\_analysis.R* will try to install them for you, but it will confirm with you first.
+If packages are needed but you tell the script you don't want it to install packages for you, execution will stop with an error message.
+At which point, we expect the user to install packages manuall using the command below and trying again.

 ```R
 > install.packages(c("dplyr", "data.table"))